 Holidays4Dogs has written on the subject of imported rescue dogs in the past (2017).
-Recently, however, veterinary and welfare experts are concerned about some aspects of re-homing procedures for imported dogs.
+Recently, however, veterinary and welfare experts have been concerned about some aspects of re-homing procedures for imported dogs.
 In this article, we revisit the subject of imported rescue dogs and provide further information for would-be adopters.

-There has been a steady rise in numbers of imported dogs.
+There has been a steady rise in the number of imported dogs.
 With this, there has been a corresponding level of concern amongst animal welfare professionals.